 The Cook Islands is widely recognised as the leading asset protection jurisdiction for international trust structures and provides extremely favourable conditions for companies and foundations.
-Around 35 years ago Southpac worked with leading attorneys to develop the legislation which ensures the Cook Islands offers the gold standard in asset protection.
+Just over 40 years ago Southpac worked with leading attorneys to develop the legislation which ensures the Cook Islands offers the gold standard in asset protection.
 Clients seeking high-level protection in a politically stable but geographically remote jurisdiction should consider the Cook Islands as the ideal place for their trust.

 About the Cook Islands

 • An independent country consisting of 15 islands in the heart of the South Pacific Ocean, almost directly south of Hawaii.

 • Local currency is the New Zealand dollar.